cubeapm/docs/docs/Installation/01_install/3_docker.md

 # Docker

-Cube is also available as a Docker image.
-Run the following command to start Cube in a Docker container.
+CubeAPM is also available as a Docker image.
+Run the following command to start CubeAPM in a Docker container.

 ```shell
 docker run -d --name cubeapm \